thekhan1122/casa-luna/README.md

 `casa-luna.js` renders a fixed **1500 × 1000** canvas: a live energy-flow diagram, battery state, PV production, grid (single- or 3-phase), EV charging, climate, security, lighting and system views, with an animated sky background that tracks the real sun/moon and weather.

 > Current element version `1.0.0`, build `42`.
-Forked and substantially extended from `khan-skycard.js`, with components lifted from `ha-smart-room-card.js`.
+Forked and substantially extended from `khan-skycard.js

 ---